ooni/ooni.org/content/post/venezuela-internet-censorship.md

 hosting services, collaboration tools or shorteners, and digital media.

-Data [presented in August 2017](https://twitter.com/vesinfiltro/status/893197963337625602) by Venezuela Inteligente, as follow-up to their previous study with IPYS Venezuela, [shows](https://twitter.com/andresAzp/status/897250588563472384) that of the blocked sites, 36% of them were related to currency exchange
+Data [presented in August 2017](https://twitter.com/vesinfiltro/status/893197963337625602) by Conexión Segura y Libre, as follow-up to their previous study with IPYS Venezuela, [shows](https://twitter.com/andresAzp/status/897250588563472384) that of the blocked sites, 36% of them were related to currency exchange